-The operating profit of the Company is attributable to the principal activity of the Company, all of which was carried out in the United Kingdom.
+The operating profit of the Company is attributable to the principal activity of the Company, all of which was carried out in the United

-The audit fee for Equitix Capital Eurobond Limited totalled £6k (2015: £6k).
-Non-audit fees, including corporate tax compliance, are paid by Equitix Fund I LP.
+The audit fee for Equitix Capital Eurobond Limited totalled £9k (2017: £7k).
+Non-audit fees, including corporate tax compliance, are borne by Equitix Fund I LP, who will not seek compensation from the Company.